dextermayhewjd/hitfox/README.md

 ## Group Details
 Team member: Dexter Ding, Hailey Liney, Tuesday Hands, Azmil Roslan, Elan Virtucio, Jakub Navratil, Abdulrahman Abdulaal

+## Deploying the game
+1-unzip zip folder submitted
+2-navigate to dev folder
+3- run the hitfox.exe application located in the folder 4-(Optional) Change user tag and create or find a room 5-Play the game

 ## Description of the project
 This is a team project that is developed by seven University of Bristol CS MEng student